Placement/Challenge Testing FAQs

 I am transferring credits to Barry from another institution.
 Do I need to take placement tests?

 That depends on how many and what credits are accepted as transfer credits, and your major at Barry.
-In general, if you have earned an associate’s degree or have completed at least one college-level math and one college-level English course, you probably will not need to take math, English, or reading placement tests or the arithmetic assessment.
+In general, if you have earned an associate’s degree or have completed at least one college-level math and one college-level English course, you probably will not need to take math, English, or reading placement tests.
 However, depending on your major, you may need to take chemistry, foreign language, or a math placement test.
 Discuss this with your academic advisor.

 How much time should I plan to spend for placement testing during orientation?